Link-dev/Link-dev.github.io/index.md

 ## News

 - **[Feb.
-2024]** Our paper about climate warming impacts on cattle meat yields is published to Communications Earth & Environment 2024.
+2024]** Our paper about climate warming impacts on cattle meat yields is published to Communications Earth & Environment.
 - **[Dec.
-2023]** Our paper about KGML-DA is published to Remote Sensing of Environment 2023.
+2023]** Our paper about KGML-DA is published to Remote Sensing of Environment.
 - **[Dec.
-2023]** Our paper about transfer learning is published to ISPRS Journal of Photogrammetry and Remote Sensing 2023.
+2023]** Our paper about transfer learning is published to ISPRS Journal of Photogrammetry and Remote Sensing.

 {% include_relative _includes/publications.md %}